syncfusion-content/typescript-docs/TypeScript/RangeNavigator/User-Interactions.md

     var sample = new ej.datavisualization.RangeNavigator($("#RangeNavigator"), {

          //...
-         //Enable scrollbar option in the rangenavigator
+         //Enable scrollbar option in the range navigator
           enableScrollbar: true,
-         //Maximum data to be displayed in the rangenavigator control
+         //Maximum data to be displayed in the range navigator control
          scrollRangeSettings: {
                start: new Date(2010, 0, 1),
                end: new Date(2011, 10, 31)